Association of Prosecuting Attorneys

 The Association of Prosecuting Attorneys (APA), founded in 2009, is a professional association of elected and appointed prosecutors in the United States.
 The APA's headquarters are in Washington, D.C.

+Purpose

+The APA's defined objectives are to support prosecutors and enhance their ability to perform their duties.

-The APA's mission is "to support and enhance the effectiveness of those in all areas of criminal justice and crime victim organizations in their efforts to create safer communities."
+The association's self-stated mission is also "to support and enhance the effectiveness of those in all areas of criminal justice and crime victim organizations in their efforts to create safer communities."

-The association's goals are to support prosecutors and enhance their ability to perform their duties.

-The APA is a national nonprofit organisation which was founded in 2009.
+The APA is a registered national nonprofit organization that was founded in 2009.

-Programs and activities
+Programs

-The APA oversees various programs to support the work of prosecutors in areas such as crime victim assistance, cruelty to animals and animal fighting, national security, gun violence, pre-trial services, juvenile justice, and domestic violence.
-The association provides training, technical assistance, and access to technology that aide in its prosecutorial functions.
+The APA oversees various programs to support the work of prosecutors in areas such as crime victim assistance, cruelty to animals, animal fighting, national security, gun violence, pre-trial services, juvenile justice, and domestic violence.
+The association provides training, technical assistance, and access to technology that aide in various prosecutorial functions.

-Additionally, the association serves as an advocate for prosecutors in public policy matters and potential partnerships with other justice organizations.
+Additionally, the association serves as an advocate for prosecutors in public policy matters; the APA also has potential partnerships with other justice organizations.